orientechnologies/orientdb-docs/Console-Command-Backup.md

-# Console - BACKUP
+ls # Console - BACKUP

 Executes a complete backup against the currently opened database.
 The backup file is compressed using the ZIP algorithm.
-To restore the database use the [Restore Database command](Console-command-Restore.md).
+To restore the database use the [Restore Database command](Console-Command-Restore.md).
 Backup is much faster than [Export Database](Console-Command-Export.md).
 Look also to [Export Database](Console-Command-Export.md) and [Import Database](Console-Command-Import.md) commands.
 Backup can be done automatically by enabling the [Automatic-Backup](Automatic-Backup.md) Server plugin.

 NOTE: _Backup of remote databases is not supported in Community Edition, but only in [Enterprise Edition](http://www.orientechnologies.com/orientdb-enterprise/).
 If you're using the Enterprise Edition look at [Remote Backup](http://www.orientechnologies.com/enterprise/last/servermanagement.html)._